 - 1.1 The Constitution sets out how the Council operates, how decisions are made and the procedures that are followed. - 1.2 Financial control within the Council is exercised via the mechanism of these Rules.
 The Rules are complimentary to the scheme of decision-making contained within the Constitution. - 1.3 To conduct its business efficiently, a local authority needs to ensure that it has sound financial management policies in place and that they are strictly adhered to.
 Part of this process is the establishment of rules that set out the financial policies of the council.
-A modern council should also be committed to innovation, within the regulatory framework, providing that the necessary risk assessment and approval safeguards are in place. - 1.4 These Rules provide clarity about the financial accountabilities of individuals Executive Members, the Chief Executive, the Chief Legal Officer, the Corporate Director of Finance, other Corporate Directors and Heads of Service. - 1.5 The Finance & Contract Rules form only part of the overall framework of the Council which also includes the other Articles, Parts and Rules of the Council's Constitution. - The Council is moving to the increased use of electronic means for the procurement of and payment for services.
-Officers shall comply with directions issued by the Corporate Director of Finance and the Chief Legal Officer setting out how these rules are to be applied in such circumstances. - 1.7 These Finance and Contract Rules should be read in conjunction with The Financial Procedures in Appendix 1.
-The Financial Procedures provide the framework for managing the Council's financial affairs and set out the controls in place and responsibilities of staff in the following five broad areas: - Financial Management; - Financial Planning; - Risk management and Control of Resources; - Financial Systems and Procedures; - External arrangements.
+A modern council should also be committed to innovation, within the regulatory framework, providing that the necessary risk assessment and approval safeguards are in place. - 1.4 These Rules provide clarity about the financial accountabilities of individuals Executive Members, the Chief Executive, the Chief Legal Officer, the Section 151 Officer, other Executive Directors and Heads of Service. - 1.5 The Finance and Contract Procedure Rules form only part of the overall framework of the Council which also includes the other Articles, Parts and Rules of the Council's Constitution. - 1.6 The Council is moving to the increased use of electronic means for the procurement of and payment for services.
+Officers shall comply with directions issued by the Section 151 Officer and the Chief Legal Officer setting out how these rules are to be applied in such circumstances. - 1.7 These Finance and Contract Procedure Rules should be read in conjunction with The Financial Procedures in Appendix 1.
+The Financial Procedures provide the framework for managing the Council's financial affairs and set out the controls in place and responsibilities of staff in the following five broad areas: - 1.7.1 Financial Management; - 1.7.2 Financial Planning; - 1.7.3 Risk management and Control of Resources; - 1.7.4 Financial Systems and Procedures; - 1.7.5 External arrangements.